ASHISH-24/microblog/README.md

 # microblog
-a microblog application for 'Tanya Prints' made using flask soon to be deployed
+a microblog application made using flask